dev24hrs/dotfiles/nvim/README.md

     - Text -> Font: RecMonoCasual Nerd Font 16
     - Window -> Transparency:2 & Backgroud Image:backgroud.jpeg & Blending:5
     - Keys -> set Report modifiers using CSI u -> not remove

+  - Advanced

+      - set `Scroll wheel sends arrow keys when in alternate screen mode` to **Yes**

+          >   no more scrolling up or down the entire screen, only in nvim/vim mode.